 Going more in depth analyzing the study by University of Pennsylvania, we can say that it comes as a further confirmation of the path we’re following at Aptus.AI.
 Very recently we wrote about another paper published by the Massachusetts Institute of Technology, addressing machine readable regulations as the future of regulatory technology, both on the regulators and firms sides.
 Differently from MIT's one, this article by UPenn is more focused on the approach to compliance in general, but it addresses again the cooperation between authorities and financial institutions as the best way to make it sustainable and efficient, thus transforming it from a problem into an opportunity.
 The starting statement is that "costs associated with compliance are as high as 10.000 dollars per employee", but also that "the only thing more costly than compliance is non-compliance".
 Passing from the governance level to the professional one, there’s another data, mentioned in the article, which is really impressive: "58% of compliance officers wake up in the middle of the night worrying about work".
 Starting from these data and from the evident inefficiency of compliance at the moment, mostly in high-regulated sectors like the financial one, the study states that "compliance needs to be understood and addressed pragmatically as it exists and with the powerful potential it truly holds", namely following "an efficient investment-risk model of corporate compliance that illuminates the opportunities in compliance based regulation [...] to increase the overall effectiveness of business regulation".
 The proposed model should help "regulators and lawmakers to be better able to calibrate regulatory enforcement measures to public policy goals and firms to more clearly see the strategic benefits of complying with law through a more risk-aware view of their compliance functions".
 The article is therefore structured in five parts, divided in this way:

 A very important take-home message from this article is the need for cooperation between regulators and financial institutions in order to achieve efficiency in compliance.
 At Aptus.AI we’re already working in this direction with our machine readable regulations technology, which exploits proprietary Artificial Intelligence engines to generate an electronic version of financial regulatory texts.
 This operation makes regulations analyzable through AI and therefore digitally accessible for professionals through Daitomic, our RegTech solution.
 The need of this cooperation and the centrality of machine readable regulations has also been recently recognized by BankIT, which selected our proprietary technology among the ten projects admitted to the Fintech Milano Hub.
 This process is currently ongoing and it is aimed at revolutionizing financial compliance, making it sustainable and, finally, strategic.
 Actually, waiting for banking authorities to innovate their regulatory flows, Daitomic already generates a machine readable version of financial regulations, thus offering custom legal inventories, automatic regulatory updates alerts via email, automated impact analyses, regulatory obligations extractions and regulatory trends recognition.
 All these features can actually transform compliance into a competitive advantage, just by using Daitomic.
-And they are already available: try it for free!
+And they are already available: book a demo!